rubinius/ruby-stdlib/README.md

 # Ruby Standard Library for Rubinius

 This repository contains the standard library files that are included in Ruby for use on Rubinius.
 Most of the libraries are unmodified.
-The Ruby parts of the libraries are pre-compiled and included in builds of Rubinius.

 ## Deprecation Notice